-The medical surveillance subsection of the standard also contains provisions dealing with chelation.
+The medical surveillance section of the standard also contains provisions dealing with chelation.
 Chelation is the use of certain drugs (administered in pill form or injected into the body) to reduce the amount of lead absorbed in body tissues.
 Experience accumulated by the medical and scientific communities has largely confirmed the effectiveness of this type of therapy for the treatment of very severe lead poisoning.
 On the other hand, it has also been established that there can be a long list of extremely harmful side effects associated with the use of chelating agents.
 The medical community has balanced the advantages and disadvantages resulting from the use of chelating agents in various circumstances and has established when the use of these agents is acceptable.
 The standard includes these accepted limitations due to a history of abuse of chelation therapy by some lead companies.
-The most widely used chelating agents are calcium disodium EDTA, CaNa2 EDTA), calcium disodium versenate

-(Versenate), and d-penicillamine (penicillamine or Cupramine).
+The most widely used chelating agents are calcium disodium EDTA, (CaNa2EDTA), Calcium Disodium Versenate (Versenate), and d-penicillamine (penicillamine or Cupramine).

 The standard prohibits "prophylactic chelation" of any employee by any person the employer retains, supervises or controls.
-"Prophylactic chelation" is the routine use of chelating or similarly acting drugs to prevent elevated blood levels in workers who are occupationally exposed to lead, or the use of these drugs to routinely lower blood levels to pre-designated concentrations believed to be "safe."
-It should be emphasized that where an employer takes a worker who has no symptoms of lead poisoning and has chelation carried out by a physician (either inside or outside of a hospital) solely to reduce the worker's blood lead level, such practice is generally considered prophylactic chelation.
+"Prophylactic chelation" is the routine use of chelating or similarly acting drugs to prevent elevated blood levels in workers who are occupationally exposed to lead, or the use of these drugs to routinely lower blood lead levels to pre-designated concentrations believed to be "safe."
+It should be emphasized that where an employer takes a worker who has no symptoms of lead poisoning and has chelation carried out by a physician (either inside or outside of a hospital) solely to reduce the worker's blood lead level, that will generally be considered prophylactic chelation.
 The use of a hospital and a physician does not mean that prophylactic chelation is not being performed.
 Routine chelation to prevent increased or reduce current blood lead levels is unacceptable whatever the setting.

 The standard allows the use of "therapeutic" or "diagnostic" chelation if administered under the supervision of a licensed physician in a clinical setting with thorough and appropriate medical monitoring.
 Therapeutic chelation responds to severe lead poisoning where there are marked symptoms.
-Diagnostic chelation involves giving a patient a dose of the drug then collecting all urine excreted for some period of time as an aid to the diagnosis of lead poisoning.
+Diagnostic chelation involved giving a patient a dose of the drug then collecting all urine excreted for some period of time as an aid to the diagnosis of lead poisoning.

 In cases where the examining physician determines that chelation is appropriate, you must be notified in writing of this fact before such treatment.
-This will inform you of a potentially harmful treatment and allow you to obtain a second medical opinion if you choose to do so.
+This will inform you of a potentially harmful treatment, and allow you to obtain a second opinion.

 IX.
-Medical Removal Protection
+Medical Removal Protection-subsection (k)

 Excessive lead absorption subjects you to increased risk of disease.
-Medical removal protection (MRP) is a means of protecting you when, for whatever reasons, other methods such as engineering and administrative controls, work practices, and respirators have failed to provide the protection you need.
+Medical removal protection (MRP) is a means of protecting you when, for whatever reasons, other methods, such as engineering controls, work practices, and respirators, have failed to provide the protection you need.
 MRP involves the temporary removal of a worker from his or her regular job to a place of significantly lower exposure without any loss of earnings, seniority, or other employment rights or benefits.
 The purpose of this program is to cease further lead absorption and allow your body to naturally excrete lead which has previously been absorbed.
 Temporary medical removal can result from an elevated blood lead level, or a medical opinion.
-Up to eighteen months of protection is provided as a result of either form of removal.
-The vast majority of removed workers, however, will return to their former jobs long before this eighteen-month period expires.
-The standard contains special provisions to deal with the extraordinary but possible case where a worker's blood lead level does not adequately decline during eighteen months of removal.
+For up to 18 months, or for as long as the job the employee was removed from lasts, protection is provided as a result of either form of removal.
+The vast majority of removed workers, however, will return to their former jobs long before this eighteen month period expires.